lulav/LRS_Documentation/docs_tutorials/index.md

 :::note

-keep in mind that this resources is not free of charge and will be charged accordingly. pleasee refer to the [pricing](https://citros.io/doc/pricing) for further details.
+keep in mind that this resources is not free of charge and will be charged accordingly. please refer to the [pricing](https://citros.io/pricing) for further details.

 :::